MinaProtocol/MIPs/mip-template.md

 ## Backwards Compatibility

-All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The EIP must explain how the author proposes to deal with these incompatibilities.
-EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+All MIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The MIP must explain how the author proposes to deal with these incompatibilities.
+MIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Test Cases

-Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
+Test cases for an implementation are mandatory for MIPs that are affecting consensus changes.
 If the test suite is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.

 ## Reference Implementation